San Francisco's Oldest Living Tree Or Shrub? The Case of the 120-Year-Old Australian Tea Tree

 What Makes a Tree a Tree?

 Trees are normally defined as woody plants having a single trunk supporting branches and leaves in a more or less distinct crown.
 Trees are generally taller than 15 feet at maturity.
-They typically have secondary growth, meaning the trunk enlarges each year with new wood layered under the bark.
+They typically have secondary growth, meaning the trunk enlarges every year with new wood layered under the bark.

 What Defines a Shrub?